 Regarding (new) topics to be conveyed, such as AI, "an open discussion about what else needs to be removed from the curriculum for it would be necessary.
 But that is a very difficult discussion. [...]
 Assessing the consequences there is always very difficult.
-One only sees that ten, twenty years later.
+One only sees that ten, twenty years

+Framework curriculum: careful re-prioritisation of topics in the curriculum, CS should be a mandatory subject later.
 And that's why I don't envy anyone who has to make that decision" (Participant C - 09.03.23, Berlin).
 Furthermore, there is an expressed desire not only to make AI, but to make the subject of CS mandatory.